Error996/bdvl/README.md

    * File is written as base64 by bedevil.sh for the sake of easier transfers between machines.
  * This script depends solely on the contents and the format of the 'settings' file within the compressed include directory.
  * Additionally, there should be no need to edit anything within `auto.sh`.
+ * At the stage this script is currently in, utilising the dynamic linker patch isn't as straight forward as it should/I'd like it to be.

 ### Full example installation using `auto.sh` after `bedevil.sh`
  * `BD_UNAME=[...]
 BD_PWD=[...] [...] ./bedevil.sh -vdz`